-I will never forget when my grandfather died; he was the one person that I thought would never die.
+I will never forget when my grandfather died; he was the one person who I thought would never die.
 He was eighty-three years old and had lived his last two years in and out of hospitals.
 I spent his last week of life by his bedside knowing that he would die.
 I will also never forget when my six-year-old passed away.
 My child dying made me cold to other people; it made it easier for me when other people passed away.
 I figure that this was because, if you have a child die, then you have already been through the roughest thing that anyone could ever go through.
-My point is that no one lives forever.
+No one lives forever.
 Everyone will eventually die.

 There is still High school Drama Even in Your Thirties

 If you thought you would leave all drama behind once you reached adulthood, you were wrong.
 There are still those people who feed off drama, those that instigate the drama, and those that avoid the drama.
 I am the latter.
-I don’t like being in the middle of the drama.
+I don’t enjoy being in the middle of the drama.
 I hate drama.
-For some reason, unknown to me, I still find myself in the middle of it now and then.
-I feel that this is the cause of me ignoring a lot of the drama and wishing it would go away.
-Those that feed off the drama, are the ones that make stuff up as they go and they do not care who they hurt as long as they can try to get someone on their side.
-The instigators of the drama are those that keep the drama going or try to get others involved in the midst of it all.
-Drama happens and even in your thirties, it is hard to avoid it.
+Unknown to me, I still find myself in the middle of it now and then.
+I feel I’m always ignoring drama and wishing it would go away.
+Those that feed off the drama are the ones that make stuff up as they go and they do not care who they hurt as long as they can try to get someone on their side.
+The instigators of the drama are those that keep the drama going or try to get others involved amid it all.
+Drama happens, and even in your thirties, it is hard to avoid it.